Three students working together

 Questions?
 Contact Jared Byrne, Director of the Center for Entrepreneurship and New Business Design.

-Join one of Barrett's most sought-after thesis programs!
-The Women's Power & Influence Index team at The Difference Engine is accepting applications for our fourth cohort in this two-year pathway.
+Join one of Barrett’s most sought-after thesis pathways!
+The Women’s Power & Influence Index team at The Difference Engine is accepting applications for their Fall 2026–Spring 2027 cohort.

 What You’ll Experience: